greg7mdp/gtl/docs/hmap.md

 ## Thread safety

-Parallel Hashmap containers follow the thread safety rules of the Standard C++ library.
+[Gtl](https://github.com/greg7mdp/gtl) containers follow the thread safety rules of the Standard C++ library.
 In Particular:

-- A single phmap hash table is thread safe for reading from multiple threads.
-For example, given a hash table A, it is safe to read A from thread 1 and from thread 2 simultaneously.
+- A single hash container is thread safe for reading from multiple threads.
+For example, given a hash container A, it is safe to read A from thread 1 and from thread 2 simultaneously.

-- If a single hash table is being written to by one thread, then all reads and writes to that hash table on the same or other threads must be protected.
-For example, given a hash table A, if thread 1 is writing to A, then thread 2 must be prevented from reading from or writing to A.
+- If a single hash container is being written to by one thread, then all reads and writes to that hash container on the same or other threads must be protected.
+For example, given a hash container A, if thread 1 is writing to A, then thread 2 must be prevented from reading from or writing to A.

 - It is safe to read and write to one instance of a type even if another thread is reading or writing to a different instance of the same type.
-For example, given hash tables A and B of the same type, it is safe if A is being written in thread 1 and B is being read in thread 2.
+For example, given hash containers A and B of the same type, it is safe if A is being written in thread 1 and B is being read in thread 2.

-- The *parallel* tables can be made internally thread-safe for concurrent read and write access, by providing a synchronization type (for example [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)) as the last template argument.
-Because locking is performed at the *submap* level, a high level of concurrency can still be achieved.
-Read access can be done safely using `if_contains()`, which passes a reference value to the callback while holding the *submap* lock.
-Similarly, write access can be done safely using `modify_if`, `try_emplace_l` or `lazy_emplace_l`.
-However, please be aware that iterators or references returned by standard APIs are not protected by the mutex, so they cannot be used reliably on a hash map which can be changed by another thread.

-- Examples on how to use various mutex types, including boost::mutex, boost::shared_mutex and absl::Mutex can be found in `examples/bench.cpp`

 ## Acknowledgements

-Many thanks to the Abseil developers for implementing the swiss table and btree data structures (see [abseil-cpp](https://github.com/abseil/abseil-cpp)) upon which this work is based, and to Google for releasing it as open-source.
+Many thanks to the Abseil developers for implementing the swiss table (see [abseil-cpp](https://github.com/abseil/abseil-cpp)) upon which this work is based, and to Google for releasing it as open-source.